zebrunner/javascript-agent-playwright/README.md

+# Zebrunner agent for Playwright testing framework
+This agent was originally developed by [Ryan Rosello](https://github.com/ryanrosello-og)
-# Setup
+## Setup

 Run the following:

 `@zebrunner/javascript-agent-playwright -D`

 It is currently possible to provide the configuration via:
-- Environment variables
+- `Environment variables`
-- Playwright config
+- `Playwright config`

 Environment variables:
 - `REPORTING_ENABLED` - `mandatory`, enables or disables reporting.
 The default value is false.
 If disabled, the agent will use no op component implementations that will simply log output for tracing purposes with the trace level;